Massive MECA Negotiations

 NZNO members are seeking pay parity with their counterparts in public hospitals.

-“Although primary heath nurses are playing a much greater role and taking increasing responsibility, their pay lags behind,” she said.
+"Although primary heath nurses are playing a much greater role and taking increasing responsibility, their pay lags behind," said NZNO advocate Chris Wilson.

 "The success of Government's primary health care strategy depends on this workforce and additional government funding for pay parity is vital to the success of these negotiations."

 By July 2006 a practice nurse in a GP surgery will earn around $160 less a week than a registered nurse in a public hospital.

 Chris Wilson said NZNO members in primary health overwhelmingly backed the huge MECA as the way to ensure pay parity.

 But, with negotiations set for tomorrow, 119 of the primary health employers had failed to comply with their statutory bargaining responsibilities and failed to nominate representatives to attend the negotiations.